Flash-X/Flash-X-docs/docs/source/Eos.rst

 is the appropriate thermodynamic potential for use when the temperature and density are the natural thermodynamic variables.
-The free energy table distributed with Flash-X was produced from the Timmes EOS (Timmes & Arnett 1999).
+The free energy table distributed with |flashx| was produced from the Timmes EOS (Timmes & Arnett 1999).
 The Timmes EOS evaluates the Fermi-Dirac integrals `[Eqn:eos7] <#Eqn:eos7>`__ and their partial derivatives with respect to :math:`\eta` and :math:`\beta` to machine precision with the efficient